-Rice University will offer need-based financial aid to a limited number of international undergraduate applicants entering in the Fall semester.
-Rice University will be using the CSS Profile¬†for international students applying for aid.
+Rice University offers need-based financial aid to a limited number of international undergraduate applicants entering in the fall semester.
+Rice University uses the CSS Profile¬†for international students applying for aid.

 Students register for the PROFILE service online on the College Board website and indicate the colleges to which they will apply.
 Students can also visit EducationUSA Advising Centers, which are located around the world, to learn more about scholarship aid and register online.
 Based on registration information and college choices, each student receives a personalized PROFILE application online.¬†